Thursday 15 September 2011

 Review policy

 Would you like to know a little bit more about this blog and its author first?
 You can read all about me here.
-Now you know what some of the key focuses of this blog are, as well as my stats, read on for specific review policies for key categories.
+Now you know what some of the key focuses of this blog are,, read on for specific review policies for key categories.

 Books

-I read mostly literary novels/book club reads, young adult titles, and non-fiction.
-At this time I do not accept self published novels, eBooks, audio books, graphic novels, books for children under the age of 12, and adult novels in the following genres: erotica, sci-fi, crime and horror.
-Book reviews are cross-posted to Twitter, Google+, Goodreads (top 1% reviewer), Amazon.co.uk, Amazon.com, Waterstones.com (top 50 reviewer) and Bookbridgr.com.
+I mostly read cosy crime, literary novels/book club reads, contemporary women's fiction, fantasy, historical fiction with a magical twist, Greek / fairytale retellings, and young adult titles.
+At this time I do not accept self published novels, eBooks, audio books, graphic novels, books for children under the age of 12, and adult novels in the following genres: erotica, gritty crime, police procedurals, high fantasy, space operas, and horror.
+Book reviews are cross-posted to X/Twitter, Goodreads (top 1% reviewer), Amazon.co.uk, and Waterstones.com (top 50 reviewer).
 Want to work with me?
 Email me a press release for the the book you'd like me to review as well as the publication date.

 Theatre

-I review theatre both in London's West End and on the fringe (Zone1-3 only).
+I review theatre both in London's West End and in the Hampshire / Surrey / Sussex area.
 My main passion is musical theatre but I also frequent plays so am open to hearing more about those as well.
-If you'd like me to review your musical or play in central London, please email me a press release and available dates and I'll respond to you as soon as possible.
+If you'd like me to review your musical or play, please email me a press release and available dates and I'll respond to you if it's of relevance.

-For invites to blogger events, PR showcases, new openings in London, and national and international destinations please include the date(s), time and location in your email outreach, as well as a press release if available.
+For invites to blogger events, PR showcases, new openings in central London or Hampshire, and national and international destinations please include the date(s), time, and location in your email outreach, as well as a press release if available.

 Food & Drink

 I'm a real foodie and love trying out new scrumptious places.
 All cuisines will be considered; from Lebanese and Italian to quintessentially British afternoon tea.
-As I'm located in the UK's capital, I'm currently only accepting invites to central London restaurants, but I do travel so if you're based elsewhere you can email me and I'll keep the details on file.
-If you have a new food or drink item you'd like me to give a go, feel free to email me a press release for consideration.
+As I'm located in Hampshire, I'm currently only accepting invites in my local areas unless travel is reimbursed.

 Contact

-I am PR-friendly and if you work on a show, brand, book or destination that you believe aligns with this blog and readership, do email me on pagetostagereviews@gmail.com.
+I am PR-friendly and if you work on a show, book, or experience that you believe aligns with this blog and readership, do email me on pagetostagereviews@gmail.com.

 About & Contact